 Gymnasium Jižní Město is a private six-year secondary grammar school for students between the ages of 13 to 19.
 It was established to provide broad and balanced education and to support personal growth of students together with preparing them for admission to university.
 Students pay fee, but our school is a non-profit organization, which means that all money is used exclusively for the development of school.
-The fee for this school year is 39 500 Czech crowns per year (approximately 1600 EURO).
+The fee for this school year is approximately 1900 EURO

 We focus on personal approach to all students, modern teaching methods and friendly atmosphere at school.